 Upper Terrace Loop

-If you’re looking for a classic Yellowstone skiing adventure complete with bison and hot springs, this loop is for you.
-The loop starts just above Mammoth Hot Springs and features inspiring views of Mammoth Hot Springs, northern Yellowstone and the surrounding mountains.
+>If you’re looking for a classic Yellowstone skiing adventure complete with bison and hot springs, this loop is for you.
+The loop starts just above Mammoth Hot Springs and features inspiring views of Mammoth Hot Springs, northern Yellowstone, and the surrounding mountains.
 Ski lessons are available through Yellowstone National Park Lodges in Mammoth.
-We recommend rounding out the day with a cup of hot chocolate or dinner at the Mammoth Dining Room.

 Distance: 1.5 miles